From Explainable to Interpretable Deep Learning for Natural Language Processing in Healthcare: How Far from Reality?: Discussion

-Opportunities: 1) Attention mechanisms were the most diversified XIAI techniques in terms of DL used (Figure \ref{fig:3}a, b) as well as NLP (Figure \ref{fig:3}c, d) and medical tasks (Figure \ref{fig:4}) addressed.
+\textbf{Opportunities:} Attention mechanisms were the most diversified XIAI techniques in terms of DL used (Figure \ref{fig:3} a, b) as well as NLP (Figure \ref{fig:3} c, d) and medical tasks (Figure \ref{fig:4}) addressed.
 It is noteworthy that although Transformers were the dominant DL backbones in the period 2021-2022, individual attention mechanisms were the most frequently used IAI technique.
 Attention and self-attention mechanisms have also recently been used in combination with CNN models for medical image analysis, as lighter alternatives of Transformers \cite{papanastasiou2023attention}.
 This demonstrates their diverse applicability across data domains and tasks.
-A major opportunity that therefore arises is the versatility of attention mechanisms to be combined with multiple DL structures (e.g., CNN \cite{trigueros2022explainable}, RNN \cite{zhang2018patient2vec}, BERT \cite{chen2022training}, full Transformers) \cite{balagopalan2021comparing} and to simultaneously model information from variable multi-modal data (e.g., text, images, genetics, clinical history) \cite{papanastasiou2023attention}.
-2) Based on the previous, developing multi-modal XIAI can support personalized medicine which benefits from combining patient-level information from multiple sources \cite{salvi2023multi}.
-3) A clear trend towards IAI against XAI was observed across studies, particularly in the period 2021-2022.
-To date, end-users are commonly blinded to training processes and are mainly involved in DL validation.
-IAI can enhance DL transparency both during training and validation and can inspire close interactions between computer scientists and end-users at early DL stages.
-4) Although our review highlights the benefits of using IAI against XAI, their combination can be useful as an auxiliary assessment to cross-evaluate IAI and XAI outcomes.
-For instance, SHAP method that can provide both global and local explanations\cite{lundberg2017unified}, has been efficiently combined with a Transformer encoder for suicide risk prediction \cite{naseem2022hybrid}.
-Although this work focused on the SHAP method to perform XAI, future work could aim to also co-extract IAI information from specific attention mechanisms within Transformers.
-5) Of note, involving more global (i.e, at least two or all three: model-, input- and/ or output-based) methods for XIAI across applications, can reinforce intuitive perspectives regarding how XIAI interacts with DL models and data.
-Capturing ``all possible or more'' XIAI aspects can improve method interpretability and explainability and potentially enhance their scientific and clinical impact.
-6) Our endeavor is to inspire and guide benchmark studies to thoroughly examine XIAI in terms of strengthening NLP applications in healthcare.
-For example, leveraging attention mechanisms to better understand how foundation models such as Transformers (which were dominant as XIAI and DL methods in our review, respectively) interact with data.
-7) Our review also aims to guide further scientific work in terms of elucidating how attention mechanisms can move beyond visualization maps, towards interpreting which long- and local-range interactions directly contribute to DL outcomes.
-8) A recent emerging trend is the field of causal representation learning (CRL).
-CRL aims to incorporate causal logic into DL models based on which to identify how high-level causal variables (specific text tokens) interact with low-level observations (embeddings) through model interventions and counterfactuals \cite{scholkopf2021toward}.
-In that context, causal abstraction methods have been developed which aim to unravel how neural representations are aligned with causal variables and their role in input/ output model behavior \cite{geiger2020neural,geiger2021causal}.
-Although initially explored for small scale models (e.g., BERT) \cite{geiger2020neural,geiger2021causal}, there is work in progress towards exploring CRL in LLMs \cite{wu2024interpretability}.
-In this work, a BN-derived causal graph has been fed into a TabNet, showing promising IAI results \cite{chen2021causal}.
-Further work in this field can truly enhance IAI in NLP for healthcare.
+A major opportunity identified is the versatility of attention mechanisms to be combined with multiple DL structures (e.g., CNN \cite{trigueros2022explainable}, RNN \cite{zhang2018patient2vec}, BERT \cite{chen2022training} and full Transformers) \cite{balagopalan2021comparing}.
+Another translational opportunity identified via the use of attention mechanisms is to simultaneously model and interpret information from variable multi-modal data (e.g., text, images, genetics, clinical history) \cite{papanastasiou2023attention}.
+Based on the previous, developing multi-modal XIAI can potentially support personalized medicine which benefits from combining patient-level information from multiple sources \cite{salvi2023multi}.
+Despite the challenges associated with attention-based heat maps described above, combining information from multiple sources e.g., images and text, can potentially enhance interpretability.
+A characteristic example are DL models developed for MIMIC data analysis, in which features extracted from X-ray images and radiology reports are combined to create a unified representation that fuses information from both modalities \cite {teng2020explainable, dong2021explainable, amador2021case, dobrakowski2021interpretable, minot2022interpretable}.
+Attention heat maps can highlight which parts of the image and text were most influential in the model decision.
+Combining image and text data can offer insights into a model's decision-making that go beyond the limitations of single-modal (text-only) attention heat maps.